dgatf/msrc/README.md

 - Multiplex Sensor Bus: serial, 38400 bps
 - Jeti Ex Bus: serial 125000, 250000 bps
 - Hitec: I2C
+- Serial Monitor.
+This is not a Rx protocol, but a serial monitor on GPIO5

 ### XBUS